Soldering freedom and BMS-like transformations: Soldering freedom and BMS-like transformations for rotating shells

-In this section we first try to generalize all the previous arguments for the metrics where $g_{a V} \neq 0.$ We take two specific examples : Kerr spacetime in slow rotation limit and rotating BTZ.
-As before, we will use the coordinates of $\mathcal{M}_{-}$ as the intrinsic coordinates covering both sides, $x^{\alpha}_-=x^\alpha.$ Also $ x_{-}^{\alpha}|_{\Sigma}= \zeta^a.$ The horizon in the Kruskal coordinates is identified by setting $U=0$ for both $\mathcal{M}_{\pm}.$ The two spacetimes will be isometrically soldered at $U=U_+=0.$ The components $g_{aV}$ is proportional to $U$ such that at $U=0,$ $g_{aV}$ will go to zero.
-So it can be easily checked that (\ref{killing1}), (\ref{killing2}) and (\ref{killing3}) remains the same.
-On the horizon we have $Z^{V}=F(V,X^B),$ which corresponds to the soldering freedom along the null direction.
-This will again give the supertranslation like transformations.
-We then extend this construction off the shell inside a small neighborhood of $U=0.$ There will be corrections to the finite transformations due to the presence of rotation compared to the non-rotating case considered in \cite{Blau}.
-Then we compute the stress energy tensor of the shell and comment on the physical constraints needed to be imposed to obtain supertranslation like soldering transformation.
+We now generalize the constructions depicted in \cite{Blau} for metrics where $g_{a V} \neq 0$ (expressed in some Gaussian null coordinates).
+We take two specific examples : Kerr spacetime in slow rotation limit and rotating BTZ.
+As before, we will use the coordinates of $\mathcal{M}_{-}$ as the intrinsic coordinates covering both sides, $x^{\alpha}_-=x^\alpha.$ Also $ x_{-}^{\alpha}|_{\Sigma}= \zeta^a.$ The horizon in the Kruskal coordinates is identified by setting $U=0$ for both $\mathcal{M}_{\pm}.$ These two spacetimes will be isometrically soldered at $U=U_+=0.$ The components $g_{aV}$ is proportional to $U$ such that at $U=0,$ $g_{aV}$ will go to zero.
+So it can be easily checked that (\ref{killing1}), (\ref{killing2}) and (\ref{killing3}) remain the same.
+On the horizon, we have $Z^{V}=F(V,X^B),$ which corresponds to the soldering freedom along the null direction.
+This will again produce the supertranslation like transformations.
+We then compute the shell stress tensor using (\ref{ST}) and (\ref{junc8}).